 All My Tweets (https://www.allmytweets.net/) is a great tool to find an account’s first follower.
 Just select the account to search, click in “Followers” and it will give you a list of followers in chronological order, so scroll to the bottom.
 A number of investigative reporting guides suggest that the first follower is often a person that has a close relationship with the account holder.

-This tool will also list all of an accounts tweets in a list or everything the account has “liked”.
+This tool will also list all of an accounts tweets in a list that can be copied and pasted into a CSV file.

 AccountAnalysis (https://accountanalysis.app/) this tool categorizes an account’s content to assess relationships and interests.
 It is similar to Tweet Topic Explorer in that in that it will analyze content of tweets and click on one thing (like a username) and the tool will identify the tweets that reference the account.

 Below you see that for the analyzed account, the tool identifies the accounts that it replied to, retweeted, or quoted the most.
 This is a great way to quickly identify accounts that reflect your subject’s interests or associates.
 Tweet Topic Explorer takes more of a broad brush approach.
 But in this tool we can choose to focus on accounts that the subject account replied to rather than retweeted.

 The tool lists Hashtags and URLs, which are a great way to figure out the account’s interests.

 If you do not understand anything on the page, there is a very useful help section that details all of the analysis fields.

 The only drawback of this tool is that you need to specifically request at the top if you want to analyze more than the last 200 tweets., Likewise at the bottom where it lists the tweets that reference the topic you clicked on, it will default to showing you 12 tweets and you have to click for it to load more.
 This presumably allows the tool to run faster and crash less.